MADE IN THE UK. SHIPPED WORLDWIDE

-A Bulgarian split squat is an exercise to target your lower body and is undertaken by elevating one leg behind you and squatting down on the front leg.
+The Bulgarian split squat is a lower body exercise and is undertaken by elevating one leg behind you and squatting down on your front leg.
+It requires little equipment making it ideal for doing either in the gym or the comfort of your own home.

 When you first start doing this exercise you may feel slightly off balance but the great thing about the Bulgarian split squat is that as well as hitting your lower body, it also works your core muscles so overtime and with repeated training this initial instability will start to improve.